mycargus/pact-wiki/Using-pact-where-the-consumer-team-is-different-from-the-provider-team.md

 * Running the pact verification task in a separate CI build from the rest of the tests for the provider is a good idea - if you have it in the same build, someone is going to get cranky about another team being able to break their build.
 * It's very important for the consumer team to know when pact verification fails, because it means they cannot deploy the consumer.
 If the consumer team is using a different CI instance from the provider team, consider how you might communicate to the consumer team when pact verification has failed.
 You should do one of the following:
  * Configure the pact verification build to send an email to the consumer team when the build fails.
  * Even better, if you can, have a copy of the provider build run on the consumer CI that just runs the unit tests and pact verification.
-That way the consumer team has the same red build that the provider team will get, and it gives them a vested interest in keeping it green.
+That way the consumer team has the same red build that the provider team has, and it gives them a vested interest in keeping it green.

 # How to develop new functionality while keeping all the builds green
 See [Development workflow](Development-workflow)